solar-designworks/template/README.md

 ### Basic Usage

-Pretty much everything in this repo is one big example.
+This repo is a mirror of http://www.profoundgrid.com and should be understood as one big example.
 The grid is just one file: /sass/grid/_grid.scss

 ```sass
 // //////////////////////